What To Know Before You Go To Intuit

 - Self-identify whether you exhibit symptoms and stay home if you feel tired, ill or symptomatic

-- Wear a face covering over your mouth and nose, in compliance with the City of Chicago requirement
+- Wear a face covering over your mouth and nose

-- Practice social distancing of at least 6 feet from others
+- Practice social distancing of at least six feet from others

 - Follow the signage with directional flow and safety precautions